Giovanni Battista Tirinnanzi

 Giovanni Battista Tirinanzi OFM Cap.
-(March 26, 1869 – January 27, 1949) was an Italian Bishop and Missionary who served as the Apostolic Vicar of Arabia from 2 July 1937 to 21 October 1948, he also served as the Titular Bishop of Gaza.
+(March 26, 1869 – January 27, 1949) was an Italian Bishop and Missionary who served as the Apostolic Vicar of Arabia from 2 July 1937 to 21 October 1948 as well as the Titular Bishop of Gaza.

 Life

 Giovanni Battista Tirinnanzi was born in Florence on 26 March 1869.
 He entered the novitiate on 4 January 1887, made his solemn profession on 20 February 1891, and was ordained a priest on 11 October of the same year.
 He left for Agra on 25 December 1894 and was immediately admired and esteemed for his spirit of initiative and versatile resourcefulness.
 After having been in charge of various missionary stations, he was nominated as superior of the capuchin province in Sardhana and played a large part in setting up and opening the Capuchin Novitiate in Sardhana(Meerut).

 When he was nominated bishop, he was Vicar General of the Archdiocese of Agra.
 Appointed titular bishop of Gaza and Apostolic Vicar of Arabia on 2 July.
 On 28 October 1937, he was ordained bishop by Archbishop of Agra Evangelista Latino Enrico Vanni, OFM Cap, and the co-consecrators were Giuseppe Angelo Poli, OFM Cap.
-Bishop of Allahbad and Mathurin-Pie Le Ruyet, OFM Cap.
+Bishop of Allahabad and Mathurin-Pie Le Ruyet, OFM Cap.
 Bishop of Ajmer and Tirinnanzi arrived in Aden on 7 November 1937.